 Before joining Wheelhouse, Ms. Cooper served as an independent consultant and as longtime advisor on pre-K-to-14 education issues for the leader of the California State Senate.
 In that role, she shaped and shepherded the Pro Tem’s education agenda, provided counsel on education budget matters, and led multi-year campaigns to increase quality pre-kindergarten opportunities for low-income children, reduce the number of high school dropouts, and strengthen high school-post-secondary pathways.

 Dr. Car Mun Kok joined the UC Davis School of Education in November 2021 as the Director of College Opportunity Programs, housed under the REEd Center.
 Car Mun provides leadership for the federally funded GEAR UP, Educational Talent Search and Upward Bound programs which serve middle and high school students throughout the Sacramento Valley and Northern California areas.

 I direct the Center for Community and Citizen Science at the UC Davis School of Education.
-We are building a home to programs and partnerships that revolutionize how – and with whom – science gets done.
+Our mission is to help scientists, communities, and citizens collaborate on science to address environmental problems as a part of civic life.
 Learn more and sign up for our mailing list here.

 With over fifteen years of professional experience, Winn has worked and consulted with foundations, cities, and non-profits including Casey Family Programs, Annie E. Casey, W.K.
 Kellogg Foundation, City of Newark (NJ), City of Madison (WI), St. HOPE, MLK Community Resources Collaborative, and Race to Equity.
 His expertise includes youth programs/education, civic and community engagement, strategic partnerships, race and equity, and community based participatory research.